-This website uses data from a personal weather station (PWS) located in the Park Place residential neighborhood, in the city of Exeter, California.
-The station is privately owned and operated.
-It is not affiliated with the City of Exeter.
-It is also not an official weather station for the National Weather Service or any other government entity or business.
+This website uses data from personal weather stations (PWS) located in the Park Place residential neighborhood, in the city of Exeter, California.
+The station hardware is privately owned and operated.
+They are not affiliated with the City of Exeter.
+They are also not official reporting stations for the National Weather Service or any other government entity or business.
 The nearest official weather station is located at the Visalia Municipal Airport (KVIS), about 14 miles away.
 METAR data from KVIS are updated online 1-4 times per hour.

-In addition to the Vantage Vue weather station, a PurpleAir PA-II air quality station is co-located at this Exeter location.
+In addition to the two weather stations, a PurpleAir PA-II air quality station is also installed at this location.
 The dual sensors on this device measure particulate matter (PM) type air pollution.
-The station has been in continuous operation since January 2020.
+The air quality station has been in operation at this location since January 2020.

 Weather Display software processes all raw station data, which are then uploaded via a dedicated FTP connection to this website.
 This website is updated approximately every 5 seconds with the latest PWS data.